40 Thomas Street

 PRIMARY FUNCTIONS: Emergency shelter (up to 90 days) for up to 23 men and women.
 Housing and services for men and women participating in daily substance abuse and/or mental health programming, who need a clean and sober living environment.
 The program also provides Intensive Homeless Supervision, including supervision and support to individuals at risk of requiring a higher level of care or supervision and those involved in the criminal justice system.

-ANCILLARY SERVICES: Crisis counseling; case management; information and referrals; linkages to other county and private agencies’ programming; parenting education; information on identifying domestic violence; life skills training; legal consultation referrals; nutrition education; educational advancement, including on premises GED classes provided by Ulster County BOCES; acupuncture, massage, and other holistic health care services delivered on premises by practioners from Health Care is a Human Right; free clothing exchange; assistance locating clean and sober housing; transportation; and after care and homelessness prevention services.
+ANCILLARY SERVICES: Crisis counseling; case management; information and referrals; linkages to other county and private agencies’ programming; parenting education; information on identifying domestic violence; life skills training; legal consultation referrals; educational advancement; domestic violence classes for both men and women; acupuncture, massage, and other holistic health care services delivered on premises by practitioners from Health Care is a Human Right; free haircuts; free clothing exchange; assistance in locating clean and sober housing; transportation; and after care and homelessness prevention services.
 The Learning Station is an accessory building providing space for classes, and allowing clients access to computers for such tasks as job and housing searches.
 The program provides drug testing at the request of the Probation or Parole Departments or when it appears that a resident has violated the drug policy and needs to be tested.
 The Shelter has worked closely for years with Detox Facilities and Rehabs, and more recently in response to the opioid crisis has worked with doctors who prescribe Suboxone.
 Staff of Darmstadt are trained in use and distribution of Nalaxone (Narcan).